-To develop the UI you need to install Node.js and Yarn.
+To develop the UI you need to install Node.js and pnpm.
 In addition it is recommended to use VS-Code with the recommended plugin selection to get features like auto-formatting, linting and typechecking.
 The UI is written with Vue 3 as Single-Page-Application accessing the Woodpecker REST api.

 The UI code is placed in

 web/.
 Change to that folder in your terminal with